Study Skills – Learning How to Study

-Research has found that students who have a solid foundation of study habits and the ability to stick with difficult subject matter until they master it will develop the techniques to learn any academic subject.
-The Academic Life Coaching Program focuses on helping students develop both core academic skills, as well as a variety of executive functioning skills (study skills).
+Research has found that students who have a solid foundation of study habits and the ability to stick with difficult subject matter ,until they master it, will develop the techniques to learn any academic subject.
+The Academic Life Coaching program focuses on helping students develop both core academic skills, as well as a variety of executive functioning skills (study skills).
 Addressing and honing both sets of skills makes it possible for students to learn academic lessons more quickly and effectively.

 Core academic skills focus on the actual process of learning.
-These types of skills are measures by things such as standardized tests or grades, and they make up only a small part of human intelligence.
-What makes the Academic Life Coaching Program so successful is that it helps students develop their academic skills, as well as study skills, emotional intelligence, and leadership.
+These types of skills are measured by things such as standardized tests or grades, and they make up only a small part of human intelligence.
+What makes the Academic Life Coaching program so successful is that it helps students develop their academic skills, as well as study skills, emotional intelligence, and leadership.
 Students who develop all of these areas are more proactive, organized, and are better equipped to manage the various areas of their life.

 We have worked with hundreds of students over the years, and we have identified a few core academic skills that students need to develop in order to be successful in school.

 - Ability to create context and add meaning to class material.
 For new material to make sense, a student must have a way to place it in the context of their life and interests, or it must meaningfully build on what they already know and understand.
 Adding context and meaning could be as simple as connecting information learned in different class subjects or finding a link between what is talked about in class and something a student has experienced.